#moon

 Tides are the periodic rise and fall of sea levels caused by the gravitational interaction between the Earth, the Moon, and the Sun.
 There are...
 Read more

-sailing What is the difference between a moon and a natural satellite?
+public What is the difference between an exoplanet and a moon?